tttbw/-PalindromeInspector/README.md

 # ---PalindromeInspector
-A java program for checking Palindrome.From ucb cs61b proj1 18fall，completed by me tttbw
+A java program for checking Palindrome.From ucb cs61b proj1 18fall，
+datastructure and methods completed by me，tttbw